wjohnke/CS4330FinalProject/README.md

 Reference types are handled under the representation of actual classes, which contain references to variables that can be instantiated.

+Structs also, essentially, allow for the creation of new value types.

 ## Python
 Python doesn't necessarily have either value or reference types.
 The parameter passing method, and allowing for multiple returned results changes the scope of how Python handles variables.
 This boils down to Python's representation of mutable vs. immutable objects, since almost everything in Python is an object.
 This depends on the binding of the name to a value, and whether it is mutable or immutable.
 If the binding is mutable, then all names in the Python namespace will have the value changed when the mutable variable is changes.
 Otherwise, the variable cannot be changed.